MrEttore/Crustly/README.md

 Notes

-- These variables are browser-exposed at build time (Vite uses the `VITE_` prefix for client envs).
+- These variables are browser-exposed at build time
 - Netlify deploys as an SPA; `public/netlify.toml` already configures the catch-all redirect to `index.html`.

 ### Installation